ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 <center> <img src="{{ site.baseurl }}/img/new_repo_eab2.png" alt="Img" style="width: 600px;"/> </center>

 #### Now you can see your new repository.
-Click on `Upload files` and upload your filled in `Markdown` template.
+Click on `Upload files` and upload your filled in `Markdown` template and the graph you saved.
 Make sure you save the file as `index.md` - that will make your tutorial the landing (home) page of the website.
 Upload any images you are using in your tutorial as well.

 You are two clicks away from having a website with your tutorial!
 Now click on `Settings` and scroll down to the `GitHub pages` section.
 We need to enable the `GitHub pages` feature, which turns our `index.md` file into a page, i.e. website.
 Change `Source` from `None` to `master` - the master branch of our repository.
 Click on `Save`.

 <center> <img src="{{ site.baseurl }}/img/github_pages.png" alt="Img" style="width: 600px;"/> </center>

-#### Congratulations, your repository is now published as a website!
+#### Your repository is now published as a website!

 __Scroll down to the `GitHub pages` section again - you can see the link for your tutorial!
 If you need to edit your tutorial, you can go back to your repository, select the `index.md` file, then click on `Edit` and make any necessary changes.
 You can also check out different themes for your website, though the default one is clean and tidy, which works well for coding and statistics tutorials in general.__